Skincare Acronyms - Why Should we Care?

-AHAs are chemicals promoted to reduce signs of photo-aging such as rough skin surface texture, fine lines, and uneven pigmentation.
-They stimulate the cellular turnover process which slows down as we age.
+AHAs are chemicals that reduce signs of photo-aging such as rough skin, fine lines, and uneven pigmentation.
+AHAs are useful because they stimulate cellular turnover which actually naturally slows down as we age.

 “Epidermal and Dermal Effects of Topical Lactic Acid - PubMed Labs.”
 Advances in Pediatrics., U.S. National Library of Medicine, 1996, www.ncbi.nlm.nih.gov/labs/pubmed/8784274-epidermal-and-dermal-effects-of-topical-lactic-acid/

 Shelef, L. A., & Liang, P. (1982).
 Antibacterial effects of butylated hydroxyanisole (BHA) against Bacillus species.
 Journal of Food Science, 47(3), 796-799.

 Smith, W. P. (1996).
 Comparative effectiveness of α‐hydroxy acids on skin properties.
 International journal of cosmetic science, 18(2), 75-83.